Muktodhara

-Muktodhara is a 2012 Bengali film directed by Shiboprosad Mukherjee and Nandita Roy.
+Muktodhara is a 2012 Bengali Prison film directed by Shiboprosad Mukherjee and Nandita Roy.
 This is a story about the prisoners of a correctional home ‒ Presidency jail who all have a dark past life but here they are being reformed day by day.

 Plot

 Niharika Chatterjee is the wife of public prosecutor Arindam Chatterjee.
 Arindam is a dominating husband and a male chauvinist.
 Niharika is unhappy with her married life.
 They both have a sweet little child who is deaf and dumb.
 Niharika organises a party for girls who are physically challenged like her own daughter.
 There, she meets the new Inspector General of correctional cells of West Bengal, Mr. Brij Narayan Dutta.
 The latter informs Niharika of his plans and ideas of reforming convicts of the correctional cells.
 Being aware of Niharika's talent and skills, he requests Niharika to help him organize an event with the prisoners.
 Niharika agrees to the proposal with a condition that her husband needs to be kept in the dark.
 One day, while they were having a rehearsal, Niharika wishes to stage Rabindranath Tagore's Valmiki-Pratibha involving the inmates of the correctional cells.
 Niharika informs Mr. Brij Narayan Dutta about it, who likes the idea and approves the proposal.
 In the cellular jail, Yusuf Mohammad is a very well-known criminal.
 He is accused of murder, kidnapping, et al. Mr. Brij Narayan Dutta wants him to be in the play.
 He succeeds in convincing Yusuf Mohammad.
 It is he who later becomes Niharika's main protagonist in the stage play.
 Yusuf Mohammad gradually changes as Niharika keeps training them.
 They plan to escape from the correctional home on the day of the play.
 But, the feeling of guilt engulfs Yusuf Mohammad and though they get out of the correctional home through a tunnel, they return and complete the play.